ava-labs/awm-relayer/README.md

   `"source-blockchain-id": string`

-  - cb58-encoded blockchain ID of the source blockchain.
+  - Hex or cb58-encoded blockchain ID of the source blockchain.

   `"destination-blockchain-id": string`

-  - cb58-encoded blockchain ID of the destination blockchain.
+  - Hex or cb58-encoded blockchain ID of the destination blockchain.

   `"source-address": string`